threatgrid/ctia/README.md

 The easiest way to get running it to install
 [Docker Toolbox](https://www.docker.com/products/docker-toolbox) which
-includes all teh dependencies you need to run Docker containers.
+includes all the dependencies you need to run Docker containers.

 You can then bring up a development environemnt:
 ```